HankiDesign/agile-android-software-development-book/CONTRIBUTING.md

 * If your pull request changes a translation, prefix your pull request and commits' messages with the ISO 639 code, e.g. [de] Update chapter 2.
 * Make sure the translation changes can be automatically merged.
 The maintainers can not make the merge manually if there are some conflicts (we are not polyglot yet).
 * Make as sure as possible that the changes work correctly for publishing to PDF, ebooks and the book website.

+## Translation

+If you wish to translate the book, your work will be put up on the agiledroid.com site.
+Please put your translation into the appropriate subdirectory of this project, using the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and send a pull request.

+A maintainer will then make sure that the Makefile and the build system publish correctly your translation on the website.

+To build locally your translation, you should change the default value of the *L10N* environment variable.
+For example, for French, you will have:

+	# Set language for build
+	ifndef L10N
+		L10N=fr
+	endif